Augustus Saint-Gaudens: Early life and career

 In 1876, he won a commission for a bronze David Farragut Memorial.
 He rented a studio at 49 rue Notre Dame des Champs.
 Stanford White designed the pedestal.
 It was unveiled on May 25, 1881, in Madison Square Park.
 He collaborated with Stanford White again in 1892–1894 when he created Diana as a weather vane for the second Madison Square Garden building in New York City; a second version used is now in the collection of the Philadelphia Museum of Art, with several reduced versions in museums including the Metropolitan Museum of Art in New York City.
 The statue stood on a 300-foot-high tower, making Diana the highest point in the city.
 It was also the first statue in that part of Manhattan to be lit at night by electricity.
 The statue and its tower was a landmark until 1925 when the building was demolished.

+His masterpiece, Amor Caritas (Angel of Charity), is his vision of the ethereal female, which he modeled repeatedly in stone and bronze between 1880 and 1898.
+A heroic-sized bronze version won the Grand Prize at the Paris Exposition Universelle of 1900, cementing Saint-Gaudens' reputation as America's premier sculptor.
+Because of its popularity, some 20 smaller-scale versions were produced by Saint-Gaudens and sold through high-end retail outlets such as Tiffany & Co.
+Most of them are now in museums, including the Metropolitan Museum of Art.
+The face of the angel, like that of Diana, is modeled after the artist's longtime mistress and muse, Davida Johnson Clark.

 In New York, he was a member of the Tile Club, a group of prominent artists and writers, including Winslow Homer (his wife's fourth cousin), William Merritt Chase and Arthur Quartley.
 He was also a member of The Lambs, Salmagundi Club and the National Arts Club in New York City.